 *Courses have prerequisites

-- Four electives from the following options, generally no more than two from a group:
+- Four electives, generally no more than two from each group, from options such as:

 - History, theory and ecology of the built environment